slipperyseal/jetpack/README.md

 Jetpack currently detects the filename of `Monty_on_the_Run.sid` and enables the special cases to convert this file.

-The latest version of the output is included in the repo as `mort.avr.s`
+The latest version of the output is included in the repo as `motr.avr.s`

 The repo also contains the disassembled 6502 binary as `motr.6502.asm`.
 This is handy when developing Jetpack and when comparing the cross-assembled output.